Home

 Drive Time 3 hours

-Fuel stops; Darwin, Noonamah, Acacia, Adelaide River, Pine Creek, Katherine.
+Fuel stops; Darwin, Noonamah, Acacia, Adelaide River, ( Hayes Creek has closed), Emerald Springs, Pine Creek, Katherine.

-This is a relatively busy stretch of good quality sealed road with all season bridges which is only cut by major weather events.
+This is a relatively busy stretch of good quality sealed road with all season bridges and is only cut by major weather events, the first 30k's are dual lane.

-At Katherine turn west for Timber Creek, Broome and the rest of Western Australia.
+At Katherine turn west for Timber Creek, Kunanurra, Broome and the rest of Western Australia.

 Katherine to Broome